14 Turkish Real Estate Investment Mistakes to Avoid for a Successful Purchase

 2. Ignoring Hidden Fees and Costs

-Real estate transactions come with more costs than just the purchase price.
-In Türkiye, common additional expenses include:
+Real estate transactions in Turkey come with various additional costs beyond the property's purchase price.
+These can include:

 • Title deed fees